Prevention Program Element Development

 The HMI’s provide information on the location, amounts, and storage of hazardous materials.
 While the BEP focuses on facilities’ emergency response procedures, including procedures for personnel response, training of employees, evacuation and hazardous material location maps, safety systems and identification of alarms.
 This information assists emergency responders in planning for and handling emergency events involving hazardous materials.

-Our understanding of the regulatory requirements in addition to local requirements allows us to provide a quality HMI/BEP Disclosure to the local Administering Agency or fire department.
 The key to ensuring a complete HMI/BEP Disclosure is to ensure all hazardous materials onsite are inventoried and verified.
-We work with facility personnel to identify and locate all hazardous materials onsite.
+Risk Management Professionals can work with facility personnel to identify and locate all hazardous materials onsite, and to create a map with the locations of hazardous materials on-site.
 In addition, emergency response procedures are evaluated for adequacy and documented appropriately.